 Ingredients

-- 1/2 cup chopped fresh parsley, stems removed
+- 1/2 cup chopped parsley, stems removed

 - 1/2 to 1 tablespoon fresh sage, finely chopped